Would you like to require that users read and agree to your Terms of Service or Disclaimer before they are allowed to submit a form?

-Next, let’s take a look at how to add your terms text into the form, rather than linking to a separate document.
+Next, let’s take a look at how to add your Terms of Service text directly to the form, rather than linking to a separate document.

-Add Terms of Service Text Directly to Form
+Adding Terms of Service Text Directly to a Form

-Next, you can change the text for the remaining checkbox option.
-For this example, we’ll enter “I have read and agree to the terms of service listed below.”
+For this option, we’ll start by changing the checkbox text to “I have read and agree to the terms of service listed below.”

 Then, you can add your terms or disclaimer text to the Description area.
 The Description area accepts regular text as well as HTML.

 Once the description text is ready, we can add special formatting.
-To do this, you’ll need to open Advanced Options section.
-Then you can check the box labeled Enable Disclaimer / Terms of Service Display.
+To do this, you’ll need to open the Advanced section.
+Then you can select the option labeled Enable Disclaimer / Terms of Service Display.

 Once this option is checked, the description text will be placed into a specially formatted box with a vertical scroll bar.